Preethse: Plot

 The film begins with Kiran (Sonali Bendre), a college student, returning home to her brother (Ananth Nag) and his wife (Vanitha Vasu) for Holi celebrations and being obsessively stalked along the way by Chandra (Upendra), her classmate who has a crush on her.
-Kiran's boyfriend Surya (Shivrajkumar) is a Commander (Special Forces) and is on a mission to free a child hostage from some terrorists on the high seas.
+Kiran's boyfriend Surya (Shiva Rajkumar) is a Commander (Special Forces) and is on a mission to free a child hostage from some terrorists on the high seas.
 Surya saves the child hostage.
 Surya's Captain is also the father of Chandra, Admiral Ashok Rao.
 Chandra tries to be friendly with Surya in order to be closer to Kiran.

 When Kiran reaches home, she is continually stalked by Chandra on the phone.
 This causes much stress to herself and her family.
 He crashes Kiran's family's Holi celebrations incognito as a member of the band.
 Surya asks Kiran to offer the band some money for their performance, where Chandra, veiled in Holi colours, whispers "I love you, K-K-K-Kiran" to Kiran, which disturbs her greatly and a foot chase ensues to find the hooligan who's invaded their house, but Chandra soon disappears into the crowd.

 When Chandra receives the news of Kiran and Surya's engagement, he tries to shoot and kill Surya when the couple is out shopping for a wedding ring.
-He misses his aim and Surya begins to chase him, from which Chandra narrowly escapes being recognized by Surya.
+He misses his aim and Surya begins to chase him.
+Chandra narrowly escapes being recognized by Surya.

 Kiran and Surya get married, but Chandra still refuses to give up on Kiran.
 He defaces the newly married couple's home with graffiti declaring his love, causing more distress to them.
 To get away from the stalker, Surya takes Kiran on a surprise honeymoon to Switzerland.
 Learning their location through devious means, Chandra turns up at their hotel in the Alps.
 Kiran recognizes him from college and the couple welcomes him to be part of their festivities.
 That very evening, Surya finds out from Kiran's brother that Chandra is the one who has been Kiran's stalker all along.
 He sends Kiran away on a boat and confronts Chandra.
 Chandra tries to run, but Surya catches up with him in a forest where they have a fight.
 Chandra stabs Surya with a knife after feigning surrender, and leaves him for dead.
-He then goes to the boat and tries to forcefully abduct Kiran, he wants to marry Kiran without her consent.
+He then goes to the boat and tries to forcefully abduct Kiran; he wants to marry Kiran without her consent.
 But Surya comes back and brutally beats Chandra.
-While surya beating Chandra Kiran tells Surya to kill Chandra which will give her peaceful life.
+While Surya is beating Chandra, Kiran tells Surya to kill Chandra which will give her a peaceful life.
 Those words will make Chandra realise that only his death will give Kiran a peaceful and happy life.
 He then proceeds to shoot himself with a gun and dies by saying "I LOVE YOU K-K-K-K-KIRAN".
 Kiran and Surya then return to India and reunite with their family.